 A vast, growing library of music resources

-While for many teachers the Scheme may be the part of Charanga Musical School International they use the most, others also like the more flexible Freestyle approach provided by the Musical School International resource library.
+While many teachers might enjoy using our Scheme options most, others may like the more flexible Freestyle approach provided by Musical School International’s resource library.

-From this library you can choose from a range of music resources which you might want to mix in with your own.
+From this library, you can choose from a range of Charanga music resources to mix in and match with your own.
 You can also use the library to find and save resources linked to many other areas of music-making in your school.

-The topics mostly contain collections of songs or related resources linked to popular primary themes such as Ancient Egypt, Minibeasts and Healthy Living.
-As they are intended to be used flexibly to support your teaching in a range of contexts, there are no lesson plans.
-The topics have been divided by age range, but many can be used across the primary sector.
+Musical School International provides topics containing collections of songs or related resources linked to popular primary themes.
+There are no lesson plans as they are intended to be used flexibly to support your teaching in various contexts.
+Each topic is categorised by age range, although many can be used across all primary year groups.

-The stand-alone units within Freestyle can be combined or added to other materials to form a unique music plan for your school.
-They all offer a flexible pathway containing every resource from the unit in a single lesson, giving you complete flexibility in your teaching.
-Many of the units, which cover a wide range of musical genres, centre around a central song – some well-known and some specially commissioned for young voices.
+The stand-alone units within the Freestyle section can be combined or added to other materials to form a unique music plan for your school.
+They offer a pathway containing every resource from the unit in a single lesson, giving you complete flexibility in your teaching.
+Many of these units, which cover a wide range of musical genres, centre around a central song – some well-known and some specially commissioned for young voices.

-Our full school musical productions can be used to celebrate key points in the school year, such as summer or winter time, or festivals like Harvest, Diwali and Christmas.
-Each production provides everything you need including tracks for learning the songs, backing tracks for the performance, scripts, scores and director guides.
-The songs can be used in schools as often as you like, but in most cases it will be necessary to take out a Public Performance Licence for public shows.
-Visit the production home page for full details and guidance.
+Our full school musical productions can be used to celebrate key points in the school year.
+Each production provides everything you need, including tracks for learning the songs, backing tracks for the performance, scripts, scores and director guides.
+The songs can be used in schools as often as you like.
+However, in most cases, it will be necessary to take out a Public Performance Licence for public shows.
+Please contact firstname.lastname@example.org for more information.

 Listening Centres and Courses

-The Listening Centre offers a colourful collection of music covering a range of periods, styles and genres.
-Listen to well over 150 musical works by style, genre or era; access a guided Classical music library complete with fast facts and historical context; and a monthly Listening Calendar, linking music to specific events throughout the year.
+The Listening Centre offers teachers a colourful collection of music covering a range of periods, styles and genres.
+Listen to over 150 musical works by style, genre or era; access a guided Classical music library complete with fast facts and historical context; and explore a monthly Listening Calendar, linking music to specific events throughout the year.
 A range of courses will also enrich, enhance and extend your curriculum delivery.
-A new Musical Styles section categorised by style will feature Jazz, Hip Hop and African drumming courses.

 Free 30-day trial